Code-Institute-Submissions/todomundo-ms1/README.md

 * The footer shows the users our physical address and phone number, as well as the social media links(facebook and instagram).

 ### Features to be implement
-* Create a navbar in "hamburguer" form for mobiles.
+* Create a collapse navbar for mobiles.
 * A logo styled with image or art design.
 * The "Our Menu" section could be updated with products and prices.
 * As it is a place for tourists, having an option to change language could be interesting.